lingxiaomeng/HandEye_Calibration_TargetCreate/readme.md

 Online version
 ====

-By the power of GitHub Pages you an always find the current version here: https://fodi.github.io/arucosheetgen/
+By the power of GitHub Pages you can always find the current version here: https://fodi.github.io/arucosheetgen/